lebaoworks/MMUD/README.md

 This repository is only for educational purposes.

-Has tested on WSL1 Ubuntu 20.04.3 LTS
+Tested on WSL1 Ubuntu 20.04.3 LTS

 ## Requirements
 ---------